 Tonbridge School is one of the top-10 all-boy public schools in the UK offering a mix of day and boarding places and situated on a 150- acre site on the northern edge of Tonbridge in Kent.

-In academic league tables Tonbridge consistently scores in the top-5 schools in the United Kingdom and is more expensive to attend than Eton and Harrow.
+In academic league tables, Tonbridge consistently scores in the top five schools in the United Kingdom and is more expensive to attend than Eton and Harrow.
 The school is highly selective and adopts the standard Common Entrance route for admission at 13.
 However, this is balanced with genuine openness to those who have not followed a common entrance curriculum whether in the UK or overseas and provision of an alternative selection procedure that will “not disadvantaging international students.”

 The school is resolutely international in outlook.
-60% of boys’ board and around 80 students are drawn from overseas; across the school more than 33 nationalities are represented.
+60% of boys’ board and around 80 students are drawn from overseas; across the school more than 35 nationalities are represented, with the highest percentage (9%) coming from Hong Kong and China.
 Notable Old Tonbridgians include the chairmen of Britvic, GKN, Vodafone, Waterstones, Woolwich, Vickers, Candover Investments and BP, authors including EM Forster and Frederick Forsyth CBE and members of the band Keane.

-Most pupils enter the school at 13 and 144 places are available.
-Of these there are around 85 boarding places.
+Most students enter the school at 13 and 144 places are available.
+Of these, there are around 85 boarding places.

 The school is over-subscribed and registration is required three years prior to entrance.
 Tests and an interview must be passed on registration in Year 6 and Common Entrance exam or the Tonbridge Academic Scholarship exam passed to finally secure a place.